wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 [Source code](https://github.com/NaturalSelectionLabs/RSS3-SDK-for-JavaScript)

-This is a RSS3 SDK for JavaScript that is kept up to date with the RSS3 protocol and provides easy access to the main modules of the protocol, as well as the ability to automatically calculate signatures.
+This is an RSS3 SDK for JavaScript that is kept up-to-date with the RSS3 protocol and provides easy access to the main modules, as well as automatic signature handlings.

 The SDK is compatible with Node.js environments and major modern browsers, and has good support for TypeScript.